In the Spotlight

 The main objective of the HV-EPSA project is to analyze the complete electrical system, from solar array and batteries to electrically-powered equipment on the platform (including electric propulsion) and the payload (whether for telecommunications or radar observation).

-Increasing the power supply voltage on satellites is a major factor in increasing power for higher throughput, broader coverage and faster orbital positioning (when using electric propulsion).
 Another major advantage is that using a high-voltage system allows designers to eliminate certain conversion units and their wiring – which may run to several kilometers on a satellite.
 In turn, that will reduce the satellite’s volume and weight, a real asset given the high price per kilo launched into orbit.
-The result is either:- smaller and lighter satellites for a given mission, or;

 - a higher performance payload for a given satellite.